Wicca: Monotheism and polytheism

 Although Gardner criticised monotheism, citing the Problem of Evil, explicitly monotheistic forms of Wicca developed in the 1960s, when the U.S.-based Church of Wicca developed a theology rooted in the worship of what they described as "one deity, without gender".
 In the 1970s, Dianic Wiccan groups developed which were devoted to a singular, monotheistic Goddess; this approach was often criticised by members of British Traditional Wiccan groups, who lambasted such Goddess monotheism as an inverted imitation of Christian theology.
 As in other forms of Wicca, some Goddess monotheists have expressed the view that the Goddess is not an entity with a literal existence but a Jungian archetype.

 As well as pantheism and duotheism, many Wiccans accept the concept of polytheism, thereby believing that there are many different deities.
+Many Wiccans also adopt a more explicitly polytheistic or animistic worldview of the universe as replete with spirit beings.
+In many cases, these spirits are associated with the natural world, for instance, as genius loci, fairies, and elementals.
+In other cases, such beliefs are more idiosyncratic and atypical; Wiccan Sybil Leek, for instance, endorsed a belief in angels.
 Some take the view espoused by the occultist Dion Fortune that "all gods are one god, and all goddesses are one goddess" – that is that the gods and goddesses of all cultures are, respectively, aspects of one supernal God and Goddess.
 With this mindset, a Wiccan may regard the Germanic Ēostre, Hindu Kali, and Catholic Virgin Mary each as manifestations of one supreme Goddess and likewise, the Celtic Cernunnos, the ancient Greek Dionysus and the Judeo-Christian Yahweh as aspects of a single, archetypal god.
 A more strictly polytheistic approach holds the various goddesses and gods as separate entities in their own right.
 The Wiccan writers Janet Farrar and Gavin Bone have postulated that Wicca is becoming more polytheistic as it matures, tending to embrace a more traditionally pagan worldview.

+Atheism

 Some Wiccans conceive of deities not as literal personalities but as metaphorical archetypes or thoughtforms, thereby technically allowing them to be atheists.
 Such a view is held by the High Priestess Vivianne Crowley, herself a psychologist, who considered the Wiccan deities to be Jungian archetypes that existed within the subconscious that could be evoked in ritual.
 It was for this reason she said, "The Goddess and God manifest to us in dream and vision."

 Wiccans often believe that the gods are not perfect and can be argued with.

-Many Wiccans also adopt a more explicitly polytheistic or animistic worldview of the universe as replete with spirit beings.
-In many cases, these spirits are associated with the natural world, for instance, as genius loci, fairies, and elementals.
-In other cases, such beliefs are more idiosyncratic and atypical; Wiccan Sybil Leek, for instance, endorsed a belief in angels.